Celebridade

-Celebridade is a Brazilian telenovela that was produced and aired by TV Globo from October 13, 2003 to June 25, 2004, totaling 221 episodes.
+Celebridade is a Brazilian telenovela that was produced and aired by TV Globo from 13 October 2003 to 25 June 2004, totaling 221 episodes.

 Featured Malu Mader, Marcos Palmeira, Cláudia Abreu, Fábio Assunção, Marcio Garcia, Deborah Secco, Juliana Paes, Marcelo Faria, Alexandre Borges, Júlia Lemmertz, Nathalia Timberg, Bruno Gagliasso, Hugo Carvana, Nívea Maria, Juliana Knust and Deborah Evelyn in leading roles.

 Plot

 The plot revolves around the rivalry between two women: successful businesswoman and former model Maria Clara Diniz, owner of Mello Diniz event producing company, and the envious Laura Prudente da Costa, which gets close to Maria Clara claiming to be her greatest fan and gets a job in her company.

 In fact, Laura is an imposter who wants not only to take everything from the other woman, but become a new Maria Clara.
 In the plot, the reason for Laura's hatred of Maria Clara is that she (Laura) is the daughter of the true muse who inspired the song that made Maria Clara a rich and famous woman, while she and her mother suffered a miserable life.
 Maria Clara, however, always believed that the song had been composed by her ex-boyfriend Wagner in her honor.
 To carry out the plan to destroy her rival, Laura enlists the help of Marcos, her lover and accomplice.
 They begin to work for Maria Clara respectively as an assistant and a driver, and slowly infiltrate themselves into her life.